EmmyCodes234/orbitron-web/PAYPAL_INTEGRATION_DETAILS.md

 ### 4. Post-Payment Experience
 - After successful payment, users are redirected back to the PANASA website
-- They see a success message:
-  - For tournament payments: "Tournament payment processed successfully!
-A confirmation email will be sent to your address."
-  - For rating applications: "Rating application and payment processed successfully!
+- They see a success message: "Rating application and payment processed successfully!
 Our team will review your application and contact you within 3-5 business days."

 ## Important Notes for Production